 - Qualitative research methods

-- PPI for research funding applications and projects
+- Public involvement for research funding applications and projects

-- Policies for public and patient involvement including payment, confidentiality etc.
+- Policies for public involvement including payment, confidentiality etc.

 - Involving patients and staff in co-design projects